justus-zorn/Hazard/DOCS.md

 'Game.on_login' is executed when a player tries to join a game. 'player' is the name of the player.
 The function must return a boolean.
 A return value of 'true' means that the player is allowed to join.
 When this function is called, the player is not yet registered, meaning that no API functions can be used with the player's name.
+If this function is not defined, a return value of 'true' is assumed.
 ## Game.on_join(player)
 'Game.on_join' is executed after a player successfully joined a game. 'player' is the name of the player.
 In contrast to 'Game.on_login', when this function is called, the player is fully